elastic/site-search-php/README.md

 ## Getting started 🐣

-Using this client assumes that you have already created a Site Search account on https://swiftype.com/.
+Using this client assumes that you have already created an Site Search account on https://swiftype.com/.

 You can install the client in your project by using composer: